AtiusAmy/com.beeper.Beeper/README.md

-Amy's Beeper flatpak project forked with my customizations.
+Amy's Beeper flatpak project forked with my customizations since they dont respond to pull requests.

 *This will download the LATEST Beeper appimage release.
 If you are running into issues since Beeper is technically still in open beta, refer to upcoming instruction to revert back a version.
 Will update later.*